ebaauw/homebridge-hue/README.md

 The homebridge-hue plugin outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
 When homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the Hue bridge and for each Hue bridge state change it detects.
 Additionally, it issues a debug message for each bridge resource it detects.
 To capture these messages into a logfile, start homebridge as `homebridge -D > logfile 2>&1`.

 To aid troubleshooting, homebridge-hue dumps the full bridge state into a json file, when `Identify` is selected on the bridge accessory.
 Bridge ID, mac address, ip address, and usernames are masked.
-The file is created in the current directory where homebridge is running, and is named after the bridge.
+The file is created in `~/.homebridge`, and is named after the bridge.
 Note that the Apple's [Home](http://www.apple.com/ios/home/) app does not support `Identify`, so you need another HomeKit app for that (see **Caveats** below).

 If you need help, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).
 Please attach a copy of your full `config.json` (masking any sensitive info), the debug logfile, and the dump of the bridge state.